 - Keys to Formative Assessment: A Professional Learning Guide

-Lindsay Portnoy is a cognitive psychologist, researcher and Chief Learning Officer at Killer Snails working and writing at the intersection of cognition, assessment for learning, and emerging technology.
-Connect with her on Twitter: @lportnoy
+Dr. Lindsay Portnoy is a cognitive scientist, lecturer at Northeastern University, and Chief Learning Officer at Killer Snails working and writing at the intersection of cognition, assessment for learning, and emerging technology.
+Connect with her on Twitter: @lportnoy.